Updated thru 2019 season

 Hope and rival Calvin were co-champions in the MIAA's first season (1970).
 Forty years later (2010), the teams were again MIAA co-champions.
 The two rivals have been MIAA co-champions three times (1970-2003-2010).

-In 2011 Logan Neil became the fourth Hope player to receive the MIAA's most valuable player award in back-to-back years.
-In 2007 Dan Tresslar became the third Hope player to receive the MIAA's most valuable player award in back-to-back years.
-He joined Dan Tresslar (2006 and 2007), Kevin Behman (1984 & 1985) and Glenn Swier (1974 & 1975).
-Hope's All-time MIAA MVPs.
+In 2011, Logan Neil became the fourth Hope player to receive the MIAA's most valuable player award in back-to-back years.
+In 2007, Dan Tresslar became the third Hope player to receive the MIAA's most valuable player award in back-to-back years.
+He joined Kevin Benman (1984 & 1985) and Glenn Swier (1974 & 1975).

 When junior goalkeeper Logan Neil was voted the MIAA's most valuable player in 2010, he set a first for Hope athletics.
-His father, Matt Neil, was the MIAA's most valuable basketball player in 1982.
+His father, Matt Neil ‘82, was the MIAA's most valuable basketball player in 1982.
 It marked the first time a Hope father-son duo have been honored in this way by the MIAA.
-Younger brother Grant also achieved All-MIAA first team honors in 2012 and 2013.
+Younger brother Grant Neil also achieved All-MIAA first team honors in 2012 and 2013.

 When he retired after the 2017 season, Coach Steven Smith was among the winningest active Division III coaches.
 He had 372-154-44 record that put him 11th in wins among active Division III men's soccer coaches after the 2017 season.
 MIAA history was made when his teams strung together three consecutive MIAA championship seasons (1994-1996).
 Smith guided the Flying Dutchmen to nine conference championships and 11 NCAA tournament appearances from 1990 to 2017.